th4s/homepage/content/about/_index.md

 keywords = "myself"
 +++

-## A little bit about myself
+Alright, here is a little bit about myself.
 Some time ago I have studied physics, but after graduation I quickly lost interest, since except from research there is not really a job market for it, if you are inclined to theory.
 Then you usually have two options: Either you go into consulting or you start programming.
 I tried the first one and it really wasn't for me, so that I ended up doing